DexwoxBusiness/aelus-aether/libs/code_graph_rag/README.md

 - [ ] Make parse methods async
 - [ ] Add aiofiles for file reading
 - [ ] Update all I/O operations

+### 🚧 AAET-86: Parser Service Wrapper
+- [ ] Create ParserService class
+- [ ] **Integrate parsers with tenant-aware schemas** ← Parser integration happens here
+- [ ] Accept tenant_id/repo_id in service methods
+- [ ] Convert parser output to ParsedNode/ParsedEdge/ParsedFile
+- [ ] Use GraphStoreInterface to persist parsed data

+**Note:** This is where the actual parser integration with tenant context happens.
+AAET-83 only created the schemas; AAET-86 makes parsers use them.

 ---